DannieBGoode/opensx70/_posts/2023/2023-02-02-the-ultimate-guide-to-sx-70-600-conversions.md

 For example, let’s assume you have converted your camera and find the following:

-\- indoor photos are perfect, but bright sunny photos are over-exposed, you might want to tighten the screw slightly\
+\- indoor photos are perfect, but bright sunny photos are over-exposed, you might want to tighten the screw slightly.

 * indoor photos are fine, but outdoor photos tend to be slightly under-exposed.
 You might want to loosen the screw slightly.